LLNL/shroud/docs/types.rst

 The *function_suffix* must not be explicitly set to blank since the name is used by the ``generic`` interface.

+If a constructor or destructor is not explicitly supplied in the YAML file then the default constructor or destructor will be wrapped.

 ..  chained function calls